zzzprojects/learn-orm/tutorials/mvc-pattern/entity-framework.md

 ##### Adding data using database insert scripts

-We can, of course, add data in the database by merely preparing `INSERT` statements, which we will then execute directly on the database.
+Of course, we can add data to the database by merely preparing `INSERT` statements, which we will then execute directly on the database.

 Following is an example of how we can do that.